cltk/cltk_frontend/packages/core/README.md

-Package for core functionality duplicated across applications.
+Package for core functionality and libraries duplicated across applications.